Listing sponsored by

 Our galleries feature a broad spectrum of European and American fine and decorative art from the 14th century through the 20th century.
 The galleries house one of the Southeast's most important collections of Italian Renaissance and Baroque paintings, sculpture and decorative art by the Old Masters.
 Painting, sculpture, stained glass, art glass, metal work, furniture and textiles are all represented in the galleries.

-free for museum members and children 5 and under.
-The first Saturday of
+Free for museum members and children ages 5 and under.

 Circle of Fra Bartolommeo